smoli/dapentry/Readme.md

 then open [http://localhost:8080/index.html](http://localhost:8080/index.html)

+## How does it work?

+It uses an interpreted language that resembles something like assembly to draw pictures.
+User interactions creates the program in the background.
+[See here](doc/opcodes.md) for more details on the language and the interpreter.

 ## Bugs
 * [ ] Expressions are not displayed in steps and operation editor
 * [ ] Fix scaling of rotated objects